2008–09 UEFA Champions League knockout phase

 The knockout phase of the 2008–09 UEFA Champions League began on 24 February 2009 and concluded with the final at the Stadio Olimpico in Rome on 27 May 2009.
 The knockout phase involved the 16 teams who finished in the top two in each of their groups in the group stage.

-Times are CET/CEST, as listed by UEFA (local times are in parentheses).
+Times are CET/CEST, as listed by UEFA (local times, if different, are in parentheses).

 Format

 Each tie in the knockout phase, apart from the final, was played over two legs, with each team playing one leg at home.
 The team that had the higher aggregate score over the two legs progressed to the next round.
 In the event that aggregate scores finished level, the team that scored more goals away from home over the two legs progressed.
 If away goals were also equal, 30 minutes of extra time were played.
 If there were goals scored during extra time and the aggregate score was still level, the visiting team qualified by virtue of more away goals scored.
 If no goals were scored during extra time, the tie was decided via a penalty shoot-out.

+The draw mechanism is as follows: